 - Difficult standardization

-Our CO₂ extraction in detail:
+Our CO₂ Extraction in Detail:

-- Temperature: Maximum 40°C (protects heat-sensitive connections)
+- Temperature: Maximum 40°C (protects heat-sensitive compounds)

 - Pressure: 200-300 bar (optimal solubility without residues)